 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Large apartment complexes or high rise apartments are the single most common housing type in North Palm Beach, accounting for 55.04% of the village's housing units.
-Other types of housing that are prevalent in North Palm Beach include single-family detached homes ( 36.09%), row houses and other attached homes ( 4.85%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 3.98%).
+Large apartment complexes or high rise apartments are the single most common housing type in North Palm Beach, accounting for 56.22% of the village's housing units.
+Other types of housing that are prevalent in North Palm Beach include single-family detached homes ( 34.15%), duplexes, homes converted to apartments or other small apartment buildings ( 5.66%), and a few row houses and other attached homes ( 3.78%).
 This particular housing mix is relatively uncommon and characteristic of villages that are compact and walkable, and which often have a lively downtown.

-Relative to Florida, our data show that North Palm Beach's latest annual appreciation rate is lower than 90% of the other cities and towns in Florida.
+Relative to Florida, our data show that North Palm Beach's latest annual appreciation rate is higher than 50% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the village.
 Individual neighborhoods within North Palm Beach differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in North Palm Beach - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best North Palm Beach real estate investment or home purchase decisions.